jjsanchezf/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image4]

-After transforming the images to gray scale, these are statarized to have Zero mean and stander deviation of 1 using `pixel = (pixel - mean) / std`.
+After transforming the images to gray scale, these are statarized to have Zero mean and standard deviation of 1 using `pixel = (pixel - mean) / std`.
 Below is an example image after grayscale conversion and standarization:

 ![alt text][image5]

-The difference between the original data set and the augmented data set is the following ...

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.